Skip to content

 Payment Methods

 About 20 named methods.
 Cards: Visa, Mastercard, American Express, Discover, Maestro.
 Wallets: PayPal, Apple Pay, Google Pay.
 Bank transfers: ACH (US), open-banking instant bank transfer via Volt across 31 markets (post-February 2025).
 The headline-comparison numbers matter here.
 Nuvei advertises 720+, Paysafe 260+, Worldpay around 300+.
 Pay.com is two orders of magnitude smaller.
-For SMB eCommerce in the EU/UK/US triangle that is fine — cards and PayPal cover 90%+ of the volume.
-For iGaming where local methods are conversion-critical (PIX in Brazil, iDEAL in Netherlands, Trustly in Sweden, BLIK in Poland, Boleto in Brazil), the gap is the product story, not a footnote.
+For SMB eCommerce in the EU/UK/US triangle that is fine, since cards and PayPal cover 90%+ of the volume.
+For iGaming where local methods are conversion-critical (PIX in Brazil, iDEAL in Netherlands, Trustly in Sweden, BLIK in Poland, Boleto in Brazil), the gap is the product story rather than a footnote.

 Verticals